 - Of the minimum number of credits required for a degree, no more than three credits in a master's or specialist program or nine in a doctoral program may be taken under this P/F option.

-- An unclassified student may enroll for courses under this option with the approval of his or her advisor (if assigned) and the dean of the College of Graduate Studies.
-If, however, at a later date an unclassified student is admitted to a degree program, the above regulations apply and no changes to regular letter grades will be permitted.
+- An unclassified student may enroll for courses under this option with the approval of their advisor (if assigned) and the dean of the College of Graduate Studies.
+If, however, at a later date, an unclassified student is admitted to a degree program, the above regulations apply and no changes to regular letter grades will be permitted.

 Students may add or drop a P/F option course in the same manner as a regular course, and they may change from P/F to regular-grade classification, or vice versa, if they do so no later than the deadlines stated in regulation C and the academic calendar.
 Students may make these changes by securing the signatures of the advisor or major professor and dean concerned.

 A student who enrolls in a joint-listed course may only earn credit at the level the student initially completes the course.
-A student who enrolls in the same joint-listed course at a different level will not receive credit on his or her transcript.
+A student who enrolls in the same joint-listed course at a different level will not receive credit on their transcript.